Skip to main content

 1. Definitions and Examples of Academic Dishonesty

 1.1.
-Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices, or communication during an academic exercise.
+Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices, artificial intelligence (AI) systems, or communication during an academic exercise.

 Examples of cheating include:

-• Taking an examination for another student, asking, or allowing another student to take an examination for you.
+• Taking an examination or completing an assignment for another person or asking or allowing someone else to take an examination or complete an assignment for you, including exams taken on a home computer.

 • Giving assistance to acts of academic misconduct/dishonesty.

-• Unauthorized use during an examination of any electronic devices such as cell phones, computers, or other technologies to retrieve or send information.
+• Unauthorized use during an examination of notes, prepared answers, or any electronic devices such as cell phones, computers, smart watches, or other technologies to copy, retrieve, generate or send information.

-• Copying another person's actual words or images without the use of quotation marks and footnotes or citations attributing the words to their source.
+• Copying another person’s or an AI tool’s actual words or images without the use of quotation marks and citations attributing the words to their source.

 • Presenting another person’s ideas or theories in your own words without acknowledging the source.